StuyPulse/newbie-ed/2022/README.md

-#Newbie Ed.
+# Newbie Ed.
 2022

-everything is empty for now
+work in progress